Using Google MFA (2-step Verification)

 Instructions

-1. When you log in to your primary device the first time after turning on Google MFA (2-step verification) OR when you log in to another device, you will get prompted for your MFA credentials.
+1. When you log in to your primary device the first time after turning on Google MFA (2-step verification) OR when you log in to another device, you will get prompted a dialog box for your MFA credentials.
 For those using a phone option, it will look like the following.
-By default, the "Don't ask again on this device" option is checked.
-If this is a computer you don't log into very often or a public computer, make sure to uncheck that option

 When you are ready to have the code sent to your phone, click "Send."